ks1990cn/Demo_API_For_IMDB/README.md

 10.)
 Custom Validation   <br />
 11.)
 Microservice API Gateway using Ocelot   <br />
 12.)
 Gzip Response compression in startup file, added controller to demo this <br />.
+13.)
+Rate Limiter to IMDB API using AspNetCoreRateLimit.

 How to run this? <br />
 **Make sure to have atleast SQL Server 18 and VS19 / 22. <br />